 The plaintiffs in this case are CPCS, Hampden County Lawyers for Justice, and two individuals who were convicted of drug crimes in cases where Farak served as the state’s chemist.

-The individuals, Herschelle Reaves and Nicole Westcott, are two of perhaps thousands of defendants who were denied any timely and meaningful opportunity to challenge their convictions because the AGO misrepresented the duration and extent of Farak’s misconduct.
+The individuals, Herschelle Reaves and Nicole Westcott (pictured), are two of perhaps thousands of defendants who were denied any timely and meaningful opportunity to challenge their convictions because the AGO misrepresented the duration and extent of Farak’s misconduct.

 In November 2017, following an order from Supreme Judicial Court Justice Gaziano, district attorneys agreed to dismiss more than 6,000 cases.
-Justice Gaziano officially dismissed additional cases on April 5, 2018.
-The case will continue on to the full Supreme Judicial Court in mid-2018.
+Justice Gaziano officially dismissed thousands of additional cases on April 5, 2018.

 On October 11, 2018, the SJC delivered a historic victory to thousands of people who were wrongfully convicted based on tainted evidence and prosecutorial misconduct.
 Following at least 9,000 dismissals earlier that year, the court acknowledged that thousands more people were denied justice.
 The court's decision required the Attorney General's Office to notify every person who was wrongfully convicted, and changed how prosecutors are required to reveal evidence.

 This case follows the ACLU’s major victory in April 2017, when the SJC issued its final order to dismiss nearly 22,000 wrongful drug convictions that had been tainted by former state chemist Annie Dookhan.
 That was the single largest dismissal of wrongful convictions in the nation’s history.